daliamadur/daliamadur/README.md

-- 🕊  Li, 20
+- 🕊  21
-- 🛠  Beginner, studying computer science in uni
+- 🛠  Year 1 Comsci
-- 📦  Basic program dump
+- 📦  Basic program/Assignment dump

 <!---
 lishanlung/lishanlung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.